cetz-package/cetz/manual.typ

 Note that these are actually made up of Typst primitives.

 / type\:coordinate: A position on the canvas specified by any coordinate system.
-See @coordinate-systems[Coordinate Systems].
+See Coordinate Systems.
 / type\:number: Any of type:float, type:int or type:length
 / type\:style: Represents options passed to draw functions that affect how elements are drawn.
 They are normally taken in the form of